RRZE-HPC/likwid/doc/archs/haswellep.md

 <P>The Intel&reg; Haswell EP/EN/EX microarchitecture provides an event LLC_LOOKUP which can be filtered with the 'state' option.
 If no 'state' is set, LIKWID sets the state to 0x1F, the default value to measure all lookups.</P>

 \anchor HASEP_UBOX
-<H2>UBOX counter</H2>
+<H2>Uncore management counters</H2>
 <P>The Intel&reg; Haswell EP/EN/EX microarchitecture provides measurements of the management box in the Uncore.
 The description from Intel&reg;:<BR>
 <I>The UBox serves as the system configuration controller within the physical processor.
 </I><BR>
-The uncore management performance counters are exposed to the operating system through the MSR interface.
+The Uncore management performance counters are exposed to the operating system through the MSR interface.
 The name UBOX originates from the Nehalem EX Uncore monitoring where those functional units are called UBOX.
 </P>
 <H3>Counter and events</H3>
 <TABLE>